Lowe's outperforms Home Depot in stormy quarter

-Lowe's shares were up 5.2 percent at $50.64 in late-morning trading on the New York Stock Exchange.
+Lowe's shares closed up 5.4 percent at $50.72 on the New York Stock Exchange on Wednesday.
 They had risen about 34 percent in the year up to Tuesday's close.

 Lowe's shares were trading at 18.03 times forward earnings as of Tuesday's close, while Home Depot shares were trading at 17.54 times.